 Using lubrication can help when the vagina feels dry but you shouldn’t persist with trying to have sex if it is uncomfortable.
 If the problem is also associated with feelings of worthlessness, lack of enjoyment or interest, and persistent sadness then this could be a sign of postnatal depression, which shouldn’t be ignored.
 If you believe you may have postnatal depression, it is important to seek help from your doctor, who will be able to advise you on the best course of action.

 The normal surges and dips within the menstrual cycle can also have a significant effect on your desire to have sex.
 Have you ever noticed you feel more like having sex about two weeks before your period?
-This happens because when you ovulate (release an egg) the body’s natural response is to try to get the egg fertilised by increasing your libido with a surge of testosterone.
-Conversely, the time period leading up to and after the menopause causes a drop in progesterone, oestrogen, and testosterone — hormone changes which can lead to a low libido.
+This happens because when you ovulate (release an egg) the body’s natural response is to try to get the egg fertilised — both surges in oestrogen and testosterone have been observed during this time.
+However, there is still disagreement as to which plays a more significant role in boosting libido.3 Conversely, the time period leading up to and after the menopause causes a drop in progesterone, oestrogen, and testosterone — hormone changes which can lead to a low libido.